 | A media site or publisher | SEO | An ad-impression model needs the site visits that ranked links bring |

-In every case the move is the same shared foundation plus one emphasis, not three separate budgets.
+In every case the move is the same shared foundation plus one emphasis.

 Is SEO Dead?